 A few months prior to this lens's arrival, I noticed a large, solitary oak tree in a field and thought it could be photogenic under the right scenario.
 A fresh snow and the Canon RF 70-200mm F4 L IS USM Lens were a perfect combination for capturing this oak.

-At review time, there are no APS-C imaging sensor format cameras able to mount RF lenses.
-Should that combination become possible, this 70-200mm lens would have an increased angle of view equal to that of a 112-320mm lens on a full-frame camera.
+On an APS-C imaging sensor format camera, this 70-200mm lens has an increased angle of view equal to that of a 112-320mm lens on a full-frame camera.
 While the narrower angle of view does not significantly change the uses list for this lens, these angles of view make wide-framed portraits less ideal, and most will prefer this angle of view range for sports and wildlife pursuits.

 As established, 70-200mm lenses are typically offered in f/2.8 and f/4 max apertures.
 That one-stop (2x as much light) difference is a big deal, and each option holds advantages.